AbyssalLight/AbyssalLobby/ThunderStore/README.md

 -In lobby item and equipment descriptions [![Descriptions](https://cdn.discordapp.com/attachments/749685688110415933/851243540923154463/image2.png)]()

-# Future Plans
--Many aesthetic changes
--Suggestions or comments, feel free to ping me in the RoR2 Modding Discord or just DM me : AbyssalLight#1688
+#Comments
+Always welcome to chat in the RoR2 modding discord "AbyssalLight#1688"

 # Patreon
 https://www.patreon.com/AbyssalLight

 # Updates
 ```
-2.5.0 -
+3.0.0 - SotV Fix
-2.3.0 - Code reorganization (you probably won't even notic)
 2.2.0 - Added Item and Equipment Descriptions in lobby
 2.0.0 - Re-release as AbyssalLobby
 1.0.0 - Release on Thunderstore as AbyssalItemVotes